StrongTownsLangley/DevelopmentActivity.Producer/README.md

 # DevelopmentActivity Project
-Strong Towns Langley's DevelopmentActivity project seeks to use the Apache real-time data processing stack (Kafka, Flink, etc) to track the Development Activity in the Township of Langley, allowing the tracking of new developments, the rate of new developments and applications, approval times, and so on, which are currently not available in the static data from the Township of Langley's open data portal.
+Strong Towns Langley's DevelopmentActivity project seeks to use the Apache real-time data processing stack (Kafka, Flink, etc) to track the Development Activity in the Township of Langley, allowing the tracking of new developments, the rate of new developments and applications, approval times, and so on, which will be derived from the static data snapshots available on the Township of Langley's open data portal.

 ## Data Source
 The Township of Langley releases this data with no license requirements or restrictions on their [OpenData Portal](https://data-tol.opendata.arcgis.com/).
 They also provide an API to read the data in JSON format as detailed on the [About Page for the Development Activity Status Table](https://data-tol.opendata.arcgis.com/datasets/TOL::development-activity-status-table/about).